Henry Miller Memorial Library

-The Henry Miller Memorial Library is a nonprofit arts center, bookstore, and performance venue in Big Sur, California, documenting the life of the late writer, artist, and Henry Miller.
-Emil White built the house for Miller in the mid-1960s.
+The Henry Miller Memorial Library is a nonprofit arts center, bookstore, and performance venue in Big Sur, California, documenting the life of the late writer and artist Henry Miller.
+Emil White built the house for himself in the mid-1960s.
 After Miller died in 1980, White dedicated the property as a memorial to Miller and as a gallery where local artists could show their work.
 In 1981, with the help of the Big Sur Land Trust, White formally organized "The Henry Miller Memorial Library".
 White was director of the institution until he died in 1989.
 The Big Sur Land Trust managed the library until October 1998, when the non-profit The Henry Miller Memorial Library Inc. was created to sustain the library.